foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_gru.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This kernel implements the Gated Recurrent Unit (GRU) cell in version where a reset
-gate is applied on the hidden state before matrix multiplication [6], as shown in
+gate is applied on the hidden state before matrix multiplication `Depth-Gated Recurrent
+Neural Networks <https://en.wikipedia.org/wiki/Gated_recurrent_unit>`_, as shown in
 Figure :ref:`f_gru_schematic`.

 .. _f_gru_schematic: